Non-uniform specification and large deviations for weak Gibbs measures: Statement of results

 where the supremum is taken over all invariant probability measures $\eta$ such that $|\int g \,d\eta -\int g d\mu|\geq c$, and

 where the supremum is taken over all invariant probability measures $\eta$ such that $\eta(H)=1$, $|\int g \,d\eta -\int g d\mu|> c$ and $n_1 \in L^1(\eta)$. \end{corollary}

 Some comments are in order.
-First notice that if the first hyperbolic time map fails to have exponential decay then the right hand side in the previous upper bound is zero, since the other term is also non-positive.
+First notice that the upper bound estimate takes into account the loss of uniform expansion in terms of the decay of the first hyperbolic time map.
+In particular, if the first hyperbolic time map fails to have exponential decay then the right hand side in the previous upper bound is zero, since the other term is also non-positive.
 In \cite{MN08} less than exponential deviations are proven for systems that admit a Young tower with inducing time has polynomial decay.
-This reenforces that some condition on the decay of the first hyperbolic time as above should not be removable.
+More recently, in \cite{AFLV10} a relation between the rate of decay of correlations and the large deviations with respect to the invariant measure has been established.
+This reenforces the idea that a condition on the tail of the first hyperbolic time map should not be easily removed in general.
 See Example~\ref{ex.maneville} for a more detailed discussion.
 Moreover, we expect Theorem~\ref{thm.weakGibbs.strong} to hold in the more general setting of zooming measures introduced in \cite{Pi09} since our ingredients are bounded distortion and growth to large scale.
+Finally, these results should also extend to the nonuniformly hyperbolic setting, e.g. the class of partially hyperbolic diffeomorphisms with contracting direction and center-unstable mostly expanding direction introduced in~\cite{ABV00}.
+Since the construction of general equilibrium states for such class of maps is still not available, the lack of motivating examples lead us to state the results only in the non-uniformly expanding setting.